lubart2517/py-fastapi-city-temperature-management-api/My_README.md

 # Temperature API
-Simple API on FastAPI for storing data on temperature levels in cities across the world.
+Simple API on FastAPI for storing temperature in cities across the world.

 ## Installation
 ### Configue .env according to .env.sample